you just need to get your OBC certificate corrected and need to inform the CAT helpdesk about this error.

 Stay Consistent and Positive: Keep a regular study routine and stay motivated.
 A positive attitude helps you tackle challenges more effectively and keeps you going during tough times.

 It is advisable to begin CAT exam preparation early.
-One of the tips for CAT preparation by toppers is one cannot improve verbal ability in a month or so as it requires continuous practice and attention.
-Students must know that the formation of a reading habit takes time, hence one should start early to have good reading skills.
-As per the experts starting preparation nine months before the examination is the ideal time.
+One of the tips for CAT preparation by toppers is that one cannot improve verbal ability in a month or so, as it requires continuous practice and attention.
+Students must know that the formation of a reading habit takes time, hence, one should start early to have good reading skills.
+As per the experts, starting preparation nine months before the examination is the ideal time.

 Not having a plan of action is similar to walking through a maze.
-If you learn something and don’t put it into practice then it is a sheer waste of time.
+If you learn something and don’t put it into practice, then it is a sheer waste of time.
 Also, avoid practising questions from one skill set.
-Remember if you can’t solve basic questions while practicing then surely there is an error in strategy.
+Remember, if you can’t solve basic questions while practising, then surely there is an error in strategy.
 Make sure to have a weekly schedule on how many questions you will practice and the mocks you will give.
 As the syllabus of CAT is vast, cover the topics by setting weekly goals and learning formulas to build confidence.

 Students should learn to make a difference between passive learning and active learning.
-Passive learning is understanding the concept through lectures and videos and not implementing it in practice.
-Whereas, active learning is understanding the concept and practicing a number of questions related to that topic.
-Therefore, students should not presume that they have understood the topic without practicing at least 5-10 questions from each set.
+Passive learning is understanding the concept through lectures and videos, and not implementing it in practice.
+Whereas, active learning is understanding the concept and practising several questions related to that topic.
+Therefore, students should not presume that they have understood the topic without practising at least 5-10 questions from each set.

 Many beginners fixate on the target of achieving the 99 percentile rather than focusing on preparation.
 It is always advised to focus on your preparation and accuracy to answer questions over the percentage you desire to achieve.
-Despite you have scored less in class 12th or graduation, always focus on the future on how to get an additional 1 percent through preparation.
+Despite having scored less in class 12th or graduation, always focus on the future, on how to get an additional 1 per cent through preparation.

 When you decide to appear for CAT 2025, you don’t know what might appear on your plate.
 On the other hand, you know the topics from which questions are likely to be asked, hence prepare your strategy accordingly on how to tackle the questions with accuracy.

-Also, while you read the question paper be selective on which questions you can attempt correctly and leave the difficult questions for later.
+Also, while you read the question paper, be selective about which questions you can attempt correctly and leave the difficult questions for later.
 Also, improve your calculation speed by learning the tables, square roots, and fractions every night before sleeping.
-Deduce your calculation with the help of the options that will be provided.
+Dedicate your calculation with the help of the options that will be provided.

 Always read the question properly, and don’t take a shot in the dark.
 Stay alert with keywords like, ‘none’, ‘some’, ‘all’, ‘unless’, and so forth.